Skip to main navigation Skip to search Skip to main content

 Jennifer Deger works in the intersections of art, anthropology and environmental studies.
 Her research is concerned with the ways that digital media transform the ways we see, know—and care about—more-than-human worlds.

-As a founding member of the Arnhem Land-based arts collective, Miyarrka Media, Jennifer joins CDU with a commitment to furthering the potential of transdisciplinary and co-creative scholarship with her Yolŋu research partners.
-Their current ARC project sets out to activate a Yolŋu digital art of renewal for threatened coastlines and beaches.
+As a founding member of the Yolŋu-led intergenerational research collective, Miyarrka Media, Jennifer brings to CDU a commitment to furthering the potential of transdisciplinary and co-creative scholarship with research partners.
+Miyarrka Media's current ARC projects set out to activate a Yolŋu digital art of renewal for threatened coastlines and beaches, through co-creative art practices and mapping.

 Research Interests